Computer Vision for Transit Travel Time Prediction: An End-to-End Framework Using Roadside Urban Imagery: Methodology

 \subsubsection{ViT Model Training and Fine-tuning}

-The ViT architecture approaches the image classification task with a similar approach inspired by the transformer architecture introduced by Vaswani et al. \cite{vaswani2017attention}, which has achieved incredible success in the field of Natural Language Processing (NLP).
 The ViT model utilized as a part of our framework is the one proposed by Dosovitskiy et al. \cite{dosovitskiy2020image}.
 The gist of the model is that it simplifies the pixel-wise attention calculation that would take place in a transformer's encoder module by splitting the image into $N$ fixed-size patches ($P$).
 Those fixed-size patches are linearly inserted into the transformer encoder alongside their positional embeddings, which simply tell the encoder where each patch belongs in an image.
 Meaning that an input image \textbf{x} $\in \mathbb{R}^{H \times W \times C}$ is reshaped into \textbf{x}\textsubscript{p} $\in \mathbb{R}^{N \times (P^{2 \ . \ } C)}$, where H, W, C are respectively the height (720 pixels), width (1280 pixels), and the number of color channels (3) in the source image.
 A constant latent vector ($D$) is used across all layers, and learnable positional embedding parameters (\textbf{E}$_{lin}$, \textbf{E}$_{pos}$) are utilized to extract an embedding token (\textbf{z}$_o$).
 Flattened embeddings pass through a series of encoders ($L$) each with a multi-head self-attention (MSA) layer, and a feed-forward Multi-Layer Perceptron (MLP), both preceded by normalization layers (LN).
 This process is mathematically described by the following:

 Where \textbf{y} is the final image representation out of the transformer encoder, then passed into a classification MLP outputting the most likely class for the image, which in our case is the travel time band prediction based on the effective travel time percentile.
 We start with the base ViT model pre-trained on the ImageNet-21K dataset and open-sourced by Google Research \cite{dosovitskiy2020image}.
 To accommodate for the data-hungry nature of ViT, prior to re-training on our data we increase the size of the dataset by creating an image augmentation pipeline; randomly cropping, tilting, and slightly adjusting the brightness and contrast of images acquired in our dataset as shown in Table \ref{tab:augmentation}, while maintaining the original images' class label based on effective travel time rank.
 Every image is passed through the pipeline 6 times, and the probability of an augmentation action is the probability that it is performed on the image during an iteration in a random magnitude within action bounds.
 This results in a final dataset with 78,385 images.